-Returning residents: Please note that any outstanding charges on your account must also be paid in full (or on the Budget Payment Plan) prior to move in.
+Returning residents: Please note that any outstanding charges on your account must also be paid in full (or on the Budget Payment Plan) prior to moving in.

-Below is a sample list of things you may want to bring with you for move in.
+Below is a sample list of things you may want to bring with you to move-in.
 Be sure to check with your roommate/s to see what you can share.